 At Rutgers School of Engineering, education goes far beyond the classroom.
 Undergraduate students make important contributions to Rutgers’ research and innovation efforts by partnering with faculty in independent study courses, completing capstone design projects and participating in university-sponsored research programs such as Aresty Summer Research.
+Undergraduate students are also gaining recognition with research publishing credits alongside professors and graduate students.

 “Few institutions can match the depth and breadth of the research capabilities and talent at Rutgers Engineering,” said Peng Song, associate dean for undergraduate education at the School of Engineering.
 “Undergraduate research gives students an opportunity to work with experts in their field, exposes students to state-of-the-art facilities and technology, and prepares students for advanced studies or a professional career in engineering and other fields.”